 Places will be allocated to suit parents work patterns and this may change so parents will be asked to notify any changes they require.

 Children with underlying health conditions are at risk and so cannot be allocated a place until this is discussed with a parent.

 If you have not yet applied for a place, please complete the on-line form and return it to SharedServices.Education@eastdunbarton.gov.uk

 Application form for key worker provision

-'Key Worker Application is available from now until 11 August only
+'Key Worker Application is now closed.